Subscribe to

 7. on 27 Jul 2007 at 1:32 amIan

 Maybe the “Pages” menu should be at the top of the right-hand column rather than at the bottom.
-Wordpress should be able to do that, surely.
+WordPress should be able to do that, surely.

 Like Paul N, I also struggled to find the interesting stuff (sample chapters, reviews etc) and was confused by seemingly random blog entries and links that appeared to have nothing to do with the book.
 Now I see that the same links are displayed in tabs across the top, but for some reason they didn’t stand out when I first looked at the page.
 I’m going to send people a link to this “About” page, rather than to the home page.